 - Open task manager using Ctrl+Shift +Esc key

 - Go to the startup tab.

 - There Identify the programs that you are not using regularly and don’t want to run automatically.

 - Make sure do not to disable your programs published by Microsoft Corporation.

 Disable Unwanted Startup Services

-Also After Disable Startup programs disable some unnecessary services which run on windows startup on the background use system resources and cause windows to run slow.
+Also After Disable Startup programs disable some unnecessary services which run on Windows startup on the background use system resources and cause windows to run slowly.